Andrewtho5942/TWHGdev/README.md

-This is for locally testing an educational game called River City Reborn.
+This is for locally testing a remake of the world's hardest game